-Checking for Gum Disease
+Checking for Gum Disease in Northeast Philadelphia

 In many cases, the symptoms of gum disease are so subtle that you may not notice them.
 That’s one reason why gum disease is so prevalent.
 Many people have infected gums and don’t even realize it.

 That’s one reason our Northeast Philadelphia dentists emphasize the importance of routine dental checkups and teeth cleanings.
 Often, the only way patients know they have gum disease is because their dentist or hygienist finds it during these appointments.